ayota/ddl_nlp/README.md

 In the example above only 2 folds were generated.

-To generate the proper files and folder structure do the following:
+For example, to generate the proper files and folder structure do the following:

 ```
-python fun_3000/wrangling/generate_folds.py -d '{SOME_RUN}' -k 3 -o True -s 10
+python fun_3000/wrangling/generate_folds.py -d {SOME_RUN} -k 3 -o True -s 10
 ```
 where: